MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/d/downgrade.md

 ---
 title: downgrade - Microsoft Style Guide
-description: In Micrsoft documents, use 'downgrade' only if necessary to express certain concepts, and only in content for an audience that will understand the word in those contexts.
+description: Use 'downgrade' only if necessary to express certain concepts, and only in content for an audience that will understand the word in those contexts.
 author: pallep
 ms.author: pallep
 ms.date: 01/19/2018